Akoustis Enters Gaming Market with Two Design Wins from New Customers

 - Second Wi-Fi 6E Design Win is for Leading Gaming End-User Device, Expected to Ramp Production in Calendar Q223

-Huntersville, N.C., Sept.
-08, 2022 (GLOBE NEWSWIRE) -- Akoustis Technologies, Inc. AKTS ("Akoustis" or the "Company"), an integrated device manufacturer (IDM) of patented bulk acoustic wave (BAW) high-band RF filters for mobile and other wireless applications, announced that it has received two design wins for Wi-Fi 6E XBAW® filter products for the gaming market.
+/EIN News/ -- Huntersville, N.C., Sept.
+08, 2022 (GLOBE NEWSWIRE) -- Akoustis Technologies, Inc. (NASDAQ: AKTS) (“Akoustis” or the “Company”), an integrated device manufacturer (IDM) of patented bulk acoustic wave (BAW) high-band RF filters for mobile and other wireless applications, announced that it has received two design wins for Wi-Fi 6E XBAW® filter products for the gaming market.
 Both design wins are for products that are expected to go into production by mid-calendar 2023.

 One of the design wins is for a specialized gaming router, using a multiple-user-multiple-in-multiple-out (MU-MIMO) architecture.
 The other design win is for a leading end-user gaming platform that will use Wi-Fi 6E connectivity to enhance data-throughput speed and provide lower latency than current generation products.